What is Medicare Part B?

 - Medicare Part B excess charges

 Medicare Part B excess charges might apply if a nonparticipating provider delivers your care.
-Under federal law, doctors who sign up with Medicare (accept assignment) are not allowed to charge more than Medicare’s approved amount for a service.
-Doctors who do not participate in Medicare are allowed to charge up to 15% more than the approved rate.
+Under federal law, doctors who sign up with Medicare (accept assignment) cannot charge more than Medicare’s approved amount for a service.
+However, doctors who do not participate in Medicare can charge up to 15% more than the agreed rate.
 Medicare Part B does not cover this 15% excess charge, but enrolling in a Medicare Supplement Plan (Plan F or G) will cover it.

 Who Qualifies for Medicare Part B?